 Amazon FBA: Pros and Cons

 Regardless of where you live right now, it’s safe to assume that you already heard and even transacted with Amazon.
 This is one of the leading online shopping platforms for apparel, electronics, and books.
-But Amazon isn’t only limited to that kind of service.
+But Amazon isn’t only limited to that kind of service and you can explore more through Amazon vendor central.

 Fulfillment by Amazon (FBA), as the name suggests, is Amazon’s fulfillment network which allows entrepreneurs, like you, to scale your business easier and faster.
 Amazon will pick, pack, and ship all of your products on your behalf.
 You can even use Amazon’s customer service as if your own.
 Aside from reading Amazon Drop Shipping blog to know more about this business model, here are some of its pros and cons: